 By Simone Fischer

+Women often feel that if they smoke weed or open up about weed they will be judged or not as highly regarded.
 Generally speaking, when men smoke weed or open up about it people usually remain indifferent.
-There is a double standard at work that devalues women’s experience with weed that men are often free from.
-Women need to own their experiences and not give a rat’s ass about what other people think.
+There is a double standard at work that devalues women's experience with weed that men are often free from.
+Women need to own their experiences and not give a rat's ass about what other people think.

 Because women were blessed/cursed with the ability to make babies, the conversation around marijuana gets complicated.
 Childless women can experience shame or guilt when opening up about marijuana, but the backlash mothers endure is often much worse.
 I blame essentialism and the oppressive consequences it can have on mothers who use marijuana due to gender roles.
 People don't bat an eye if mommy needs a glass of wine after a long day, but it hits the fan if they smoke weed.
 There have been countless stories about families being ripped apart by the Child and Family Services Agency because of marijuana, and it is heart wrenching to watch happen.